 “If you tell a student something, you’ve forever robbed them of the opportunity to discover it for themselves through inquiry.”
 Curt Gabrielson

-- Prior knowledge is ascertained and built upon.
+- Prior knowledge is activated and built upon

-Teaching and learning progresses through five phases: Engage, Explore, Explain, Elaborate and Evaluate.
-These phases of learning also mirror the learning process that children undertake when exploring Science.
+Engage, Explore, Explain, Elaborate, Evaluate Teaching and learning progresses through five phases: Engage, Explore, Explain, Elaborate and Evaluate.
+These phases of learning also mirror the learning process that children undertake when they are exploring Science.

-Each unit begins with a lesson/s that mentally engages students with the curriculum content.
-It captures their interest, provides an opportunity for them to express what they know about the concept and generate questions of inquiry.
+Each term, the Humanities or Health unit begins with an immersion phase where lessons are prepared and delivered by the teacher that engages the students and hooks them into the curriculum content.
+It captures their interest, provides an opportunity for them to express what they know about the concept and provides an opportunity to generate questions of inquiry.

-Students carry out hands-on activities in which they can explore the concept or skill.
+Students participate in hands on activities in which they can explore the concepts and skills of the focus area.
 They grapple with problems while being provided with direct teaching of the subject matter.
-This phase allows children to acquire a common set of experiences/understandings that they can use to help each other make sense of the new concept.
+This phase allows children to acquire a common set of experiences and understandings that they can use to help each other make sense of the new learning.

-After students have explored the concept or skill the teacher (or student) provides explanations for the line of questioning.
+After students have explored the concepts and skills, the teacher (or student) provides explanations for the line of questioning.
 The significant aspect of this phase is that explanation follows investigation.